JiahaoLi2003/JiahaoLi2003/README.md

 - 📖 Studying at the School of Software, Dalian University of Technology

-- 🔎 Working at [THUNLP](https://nlp.csai.tsinghua.edu.cn/) as a visiting scholars
+- 🔎 Working at [THUNLP](https://nlp.csai.tsinghua.edu.cn/) as a research intern

 - 🌱 Learning around LLM & (multi-)agent